Tourist Refund Scheme – How does it work?

 - Goods that have been used in part or in full in Australia (e.g. food, perfume etc.).
 Electronics and clothing are the exempted.

 What is the tourist refund application process?

 - Check the location of the TRS facility at the airport where you will depart from Australia.

 - Present your goods, original tax invoice, passport and boarding pass to an officer at the TRS counter.

 - You can choose to get your refund to a credit card or Australian bank account.
 Alternatively, you can request a cheque.

-Claims are only available up to 30 minutes prior to the scheduled departure of your flight.
+Claims are only available up to 30 minutes prior to the scheduled departure of your flight or 1-4 hours before your sailing.
 As there can be a queue for this service, consider making the TRS refund office your first stop.

 Claims can be made between one and four hours before your ship’s scheduled departure time.
 Claims can only be made at the last Australian port before departure for overseas.
 TRS facilities are available at Sydney, Brisbane, Melbourne, Cairns, Darwin, Fremantle and Hobart terminals.

 Fast track with the TRS app

 You can save time by downloading the TRS mobile app and then enter your travel details, details of the goods and your preferred refund method.
 The information will be stored in a QR code.
 Present this code along with your purchased goods and supporting documents at the TRS facility.